 Below are two Italian cetras with tethered plectrums.
 On the left, from the Bibbia di Santa Cecilia Trastevere, c.
 1073–80 (Biblioteca Apostolica Vaticana, Rome, Barb. lat.
 587, folio 194r), we see an indistinct plectrum that may be bone, or similarly hard-wearing horn, ivory or antler – at least, it has to be material hard enough to be able to have a hole drilled in it for the attachment cord.
 On the right, from a 13th century Bible, probably from Bologna (Bibliothèque municipale, Le Puy-en-Velay, MS 0001, folio 173v), we see a cetra with a tethered plectrum-holder which terminates in a ring, which must therefore be made of metal, as described above.

-Returning to citoles, below we see two more with plectrums of unknown material, presumably shaped bone, or metal with a quill insert, as described above, attached by a cord to the instrument: left, from folio 136v of ms 0190, Notre–Dame Cathedral, 1266 (Bibliothèque Municipale, Cambrai, France); right, from the wings of the altar at Monatasterio de Suso, San Millán de Cogolla, Rioja, Spain, 1350–1400 (Museo de La Rioja).
+Returning to citoles, above we have seen citoles with a tethered plectrum in two French sources: the Lorraine Bible, 14th century, and Bible de Jean Jennart, 1290–99.
+Below we see two more citoles with tethered plectrums of unknown material, presumably shaped bone, or metal with a quill insert, as described above, attached by a cord to the instrument: left, from folio 136v of ms 0190, Notre–Dame Cathedral, 1266 (Bibliothèque Municipale, Cambrai, France); right, from the wings of the altar at Monatasterio de Suso, San Millán de Cogolla, Rioja, Spain, 1350–1400 (Museo de La Rioja).

 As we see from this short survey, the presence of a ring on the tethered writing-stylus-as-plectrum-holder indicates iron.
 With a tether and without a ring, the plectrum could theoretically be one of four similar and naturally hard-wearing materials – ivory, bone, horn, or antler.